Own-Data-Privateer/hoardy-web/README.md

 - its replay is much more mature than anything `pwebarc` currently has.

+Differences in design:

+- it captures whole browsing sessions (instead of capturing separate HTTP requests and responses, like `pWebArc`);
+- it implements ["Autopilot"](https://archiveweb.page/en/features/autopilot/), which [`pWebArc` will never get](./extension/page/help.org#faq-lazy) (if you want that, `pWebArc` expects you to use UserScripts instead).

+Same issues:

+- When `pWebArc` extension is run under Chromium, [a bunch of Chromium's bugs](./extension/page/help.org#chromium-bugs) make many things [pretty annoying](./extension/page/help.org#faq-debugger).

+  Both `pWebArc` and `archiveweb.page` suffer from exactly the same issues, which --- if you know what to look for --- you can notice straight in the advertisement animation [on their "Usage" page](https://archiveweb.page/en/usage/).

+  Those issues have no workarounds known to me.
+  But because they exists, I made `pWebArc` instead of trying to port `archiveweb.page` to Firefox, forking it, and making the fork follow my preferred workflow.

 ## [DiskerNet](https://github.com/dosyago/DownloadNet)

 A self-hosted web app and web crawler written in `Node.js` most similar to `pwebarc` in its intended use.